Living the Barbering Life

 - Teaching – Oftentimes, barbers like to infuse the next generation of barbers by sharing their love for the barber life.
 Some barbers teach by making YouTube videos, visiting barbering schools as guest lecturers, or even getting their instructors license so they can teach at beauty schools full-time.

-- Competitions – Competing for bragging rights, product swag, and even cash, barbers come from all around to battle it out at events such as the Wahl National Cutting Competition or the Western Slope Barber Battle in Grand Junction, Colorado.
+- Competitions – Competing for bragging rights, product swag, and even cash, barbers come from all around to battle it out at events such as the Wahl National Cutting Competition.
 To compete, barbers better be ready to bring their A-game in categories such as “Best Original Style” or by giving the fastest fade.
 Showing off their skills in barber battles is a great way to stay sharp in the world of barbering!

 A Cut Above

 As you can see, the barber life is pretty cutting edge!
 Want to learn more about becoming a barber?
 Come on in for a free school tour and get a sneak peek at what our campus is like.
-Request more information about the Xenon Academy barbering program today.
-Call us at (720) 251-2498 or visit us online HERE!
+Request more information about the Xenon Academy barber course today.
+Our Pivot Point curriculum taught alongside Reuzel and Redken Brews products can help set you up for a successful career.
+Visit us online HERE!